 - Ku Klux Klan

-- Branch Davidians — aka the Waco cult
+- Branch Davidians — aka the cult made infamous by the Waco Siege in 1993

 - Children of God